JeanRiffel/calculate-freight/README.md

 # Calculate Freight

-I want to calculate the freight.

-With this project I want to apply some knowledge about Desing Patterns, Domain Driven Design and Clean Arquitecture.
+I want to calculate the freight with few variables, my goal with this project is only understand how I can apply some clean arquitecture principles in a project.

 # How To Install